 Advertising and monitoring

-- Promote EDI within all GW4-CAT advertising and marketing materials.
+Promote EDI within all GW4-CAT HP advertising and marketing materials.

-- Formalise EDI Champions within the GW4-CAT Programme governance groups and the GW4-CAT Hub.
+Formalise EDI Champions within the GW4-CAT HP Programme governance groups and the GW4-CAT HP Hub.

 Explore innovative approaches for training to support students from a diverse range of backgrounds.